Our school is an “Investors in Pupils” school.

 - children becoming more involved in school life

-- children liking the idea of having targets, understanding their benefits and why everyone needs them
+- children liked the idea of having targets, understanding their benefits and why everyone needs them

 - helping to identify examples of good practice in individual classes, sharing them and making them consistent across the school.